 During this stage, you will need a lot of resources to make progression.
 Before you participate in the Past Glory event, I highly recommend that you stockpile on resources.
 Make sure you gather plenty of food, wood, stone and gold from high-level resource points around the zones.

-Gathering in your alliance territory also helps out a lot since they gives you 25% gathering speed bonus.
-Having plenty of resource tokens also helps out with you being able to expend to earn rebuilding points.
+Gathering in your alliance territory also helps out a lot since it gives you a 25% gathering speed bonus.
+Having plenty of resource tokens also helps out with you being able to expand to earn rebuilding points.
 You will need 2,000,000 rebuilding points — which obviously is a lot.

 Stage 2: Annihilation